OLYMPUS MYTHICAL TRAIL > ATHLETES MANUAL 2019

 - Missing of "Mark-Card"

 Cuts-off time barriers are enforced at the time of arrival at the checkpoint.
 The maximum allowed time for successfully completing the course is 28 hours.
-The race starts exactly at on Friday afternoon (17:00h) and closes on Saturday night (21:00h).
+The race starts exactly at on Friday midnight (24:00h) and closes on Sunday morning (04:00h).
 Those arriving after the final race cut-off are not considered finishers and are not awarded a medal.
 There are two intermediate cut-off points:

 Participants missing those intermediate cut-offs must hand-in their bib to the person in charge of the Aid Station (if requested, the number can be returned after the race by the Race Secretariat).